 - Annual issuances do not include refunding bonds.
 Authorized but unissued debt has been carried forward and employed in subsequent years' bond issuances. - Pursuant to Section 34 of Act 104 of 2011, commencing in fiscal year 2013, premium received from the sale of bonds may be applied towards the purposes for which such bonds were authorized.
 The amount issued reflected above, however, does not include net premium received that was or is expected to be made available for capital purposes. - For fiscal years 2020-21, the "Authorized" amounts reflects the two-year authorized amount of the General Assembly in the 2019 Capital Bill (Act 42).
-This amount excludes any amounts authorized that relate to (i) the principal amount of bonds authorized in prior biennial capital bills but not issued due to the use of original issue bond premium to fund capital projects and (ii) transfers and reallocations from prior years. - Does not reflect the issuance of \$88.26 million aggregate par amount of the Series A Bonds on August 15, 2019.
+This amount excludes any amounts authorized that relate to (i) the principal amount of bonds authorized in prior biennial capital bills but not issued due to the use of original issue bond premium to fund capital projects and (ii) transfers and reallocations from prior years. - Does not reflect the expected issuance of the Bonds.